 Lack of Exercise

 Dogs need to burn a lot of energy, and letting your dog run around in the backyard might not be enough.
 Your dog might need more strenuous activities like walks in the park, games of catch, swimming trips, and other activities.
 Plus, your dog will burn more energy if you give them structured activities instead of sending them outside to play.
-Bringing your dog to the park also teaches them how to socialize with other dogs and new people.
+Bringing your dog to the park also gives you the opportunity to introduce your dog to other dogs and new people.

 When you take your dog to the vet, ask them to test your dog for thyroid issues.
 A thyroid condition might cause anxiety and hyperactivity in your dog.
 Fortunately, your vet should be able to offer a treatment for your dog’s condition.